 The primary function of the camera is to take photographs and videos.
 Cameras capture and store the images and videos or send them to the controller.
 We can find the various types and qualities of the camera depending on the requirement.

-A gimbal is a pivoted support that permits rotation of an object about an axis x, y & z to stabilization to the camera for better quality images and videos.
+A gimbal is a pivoted support that permits the rotation of an object about an axis x, y, and z to stabilize the camera for better quality images and videos.